erbafdavid/StabFem/README.md

 # StabFem

+## *Latest news (20/06/2018)*

+*The project is currently in rapid progress.
+Here are the latest novelties :

+- A research paper advertising the software was just submitted to Rev. Appl.
+Mech.
+[See here:](https://github.com/erbafdavid/StabFem/blob/master/ARTICLE_STABFEM/ARTICLE_ASME_Submitted.pdf)
+- Writing a documentation is in progress.
+[See here:](https://github.com/erbafdavid/StabFem/blob/master/99_Documentation/main.pdf)
+- The graphical interface has been modified to replace pdetools/pdeplots by the alternative (and freeware) pdeplot2dff,
+- Full compatibility with Octave is under work and should be released soon.
+- Compatibility with windows 10 has been solved and will be integrated very soon.
+*

 ## General description of the project

 StabFem is a set of programs to perform Global Stability calculations in Fluid Mechanics, which is developed